hagsteel/python/projects/login_system/README.md

-# Calculator
+# Login System

-Calculator is written in Python and Tkinter modules
+Login system is written in Python and Tkinter modules

 ## Requirements